 ACSSS is a student-run organization whose mission is to broaden the channels of communication between the Stanford mainland Chinese community and various other cultural, academic, and professional communities in the Bay Area.

-Networking events and socials that bring together students and professionals interested in learning more about China.
+Formerly known as Chinese Language and Culture Network, China Bridge organizes networking events and socials that bring together students and professionals interested in learning more about China.